Pole Vaulter Lukanovich

 The IOC is a hotbed of hypocrisy toward women within its own ranks - there was not a single female elected member until l981.
 Fast forward to 2008 and a mere 16 of the 110 members are women.
 Loads and loads of national Olympic committees do not include women: at an annual congress in Rio, in 2000, only 8 of 400 delegates from 192 countries were women.

-And while the IOC talks a good line about equality, they seem bound and determined to block the inclusion of women's ski-jumping for Vancouver, 2010, and wouldn't allow women's pole-vaulting, weight lifting or hammer throw until 2000, and wrestling until 2004, even though none of these events required building new facilities.
-But bring on the beach volleyball and the mandatory bikinis for girls while the boys wear baggy shorts and tanks.
+And while the IOC talks a good line about equality, they seem determined to block the inclusion of women's ski-jumping for Vancouver, 2010, and wouldn't allow women's pole-vaulting, weight lifting or hammer throw until 2000, and wrestling until 2004.
+None of these events even required building new facilities - the constant battle to get women's events added to sports that only men are allowed to pay is exhausting.
+But bring on the beach volleyball, a whole new sport, and the mandatory bikinis for girls while the boys wear baggy shorts and tanks.
 Bring on the cheerleaders, for 17 events.
-Knock women's softball out of the games because men's baseball is being kicked out due to problems over professional players contracts and controversies about doping.
-Women softball players have done nothing wrong, and the Olympics is their venue - similar to women's hockey, there are no professional leagues.
+Knock women's softball out of the games because men's baseball is being kicked out, due to problems over professional players contracts and controversies about doping.
+Women softball players have done nothing wrong, and the Olympics is it for them - similar to women's hockey, there are no professional leagues.

 The inequities sprawl across the numerous sports included in the games, less noticed in the lower profile sports.
 Take canoe-kayak, a sport I love, but also a sport that was and still is blatantly sexist in terms of the number of events for men and women.
 Until 1984, there were only two events for women, the 500 metre K-1 and K-2 (single and tandem kayak).
 Men, on the other hand, also raced 1000 metres, including a 1000 metre K-4, and had 4 events in canoe, C-1 and C-2 500 metres, and C-1 and C-2 1000 metres.
 Do the math and it adds up to 9 events for men.
 Women's K-4 was added in l984, but still for only one distance, and no canoe events.
 So the tally is now 9 events for men, but only 3 for women.
 It would appear that a cock and balls are required to manage that extra distance or a canoe.

-Here's one for your amusement: women had to compete against men in trap and skeet shooting until after l968, when American Margaret Murdock won a silver medal.
-The IOC was suddenly galvanized into creating separate events for women.
+Here's one for your amusement: when women first competed in trap and skeet shooting, they competed with the men.
+But once Margaret Murdock won a silver medal in 1968, the IOC was suddenly galvanized into creating separate events for women.

 Let's now turn our attention to the IOC's complete and utter disdain for its own charter.
 Not only do they allow Saudi Arabia to compete in the Games, but there's even a Saudi royal on the IOC.
 Saudi Arabia has sent 166 men and 0 women to eight Olympic Games since l972.
-But this statistic is nothing compared to the fact that women are banned from participating in sports outright.
+But this statistic is nothing compared to the fact that women are banned, in Saudi Arabia, from participating in sports at all.
 To help ensure that women stay out of shape, Saudi clerics have issued fatwas banning sports centres for women.

 You would think that women in Saudi Arabia have bigger things to worry about, like not being allowed to drive, but some Saudi women are so determined to play sports they are taking the risk of playing soccer and basketball underground.
 A video opposing the ban on women's sports was posted on You Tube by Saudi women's rights activist Wajeha al-Huwaider, just prior to the start of the Beijing Games.